4 steps to a growth mindset for teams

 Why is having a growth mindset important now?

 Carol Dweck, a leading educational psychologist, defines a growth mindset as a set of beliefs and attitudes which encourage people to seek out challenges and use failures as lessons to be learnt from.
-People with a growth mindset are open to change, an attribute which shouldn’t be undervalued during a pandemic.
+People with a growth mindset are open to change, an attribute which has been hugely valuable during the pandemic.

-Whichever scenario your team finds itself in, we are all going to have to adapt to changes in the workplace, and that also means making mistakes.
-We believe this learning mindset is fundamental to thriving in the workplace, and it’s deeply embedded into Lane4’s culture.
+Whatever scenario your team finds itself in, we are all adapting to changes in the workplace, and inevitably people will make mistakes.
+At Lane4, we believe that a willingness to make and learn from mistakes is fundamental to thriving in the workplace.
 We spoke to Andrew Gillespie, a Senior Consultant at Lane4 with a Masters in organisational psychology.
-He gave us four steps which will help your team adopt a growth mindset.
+He gave us four steps which will help managers nurture a growth mindset in their teams.

 Three of the key business benefits to a growth mindset are:

 Having a growth mindset benefits innovation in two ways.
 Firstly, a growth mindset and an ability to take risks is a necessity for organisations to have a cutting edge which will differentiate them from the competition.
 Secondly, having a growth mindset within the company culture means that employees are more likely to be curious about how things could be done differently.
 This curiosity means that when innovation is operationalised, employees will be ready to adopt new ways of working rather than resisting them.

-Staying relevant as a business is no small task – but having employees with a growth mindset makes it more easily achievable.
-For example, mental health has become a topic which is spoken up about more, and which employees now expect their employers to address.
+Staying relevant as a business is no small task – but having employees with a growth mindset makes it more achievable.
+For example, mental health has become a topic which is spoken about more in the workplace, and which employees now expect their employers to address.
 For some generations, this is a huge shift in communication, and being open to change will help them adopt the open mindedness needed to support these initiatives.

 As the business world evolves after COVID-19, leaders will need to create new roles and develop their talent so that they can fill them effectively.
 If your business adopts a growth mindset, it will be easier to help people step into these roles and learn the relevant skills.